nodesman/codefeed/README.md

 # Codefeed 🚀

+Ever wondered what has changed in the repository since you last pulled?
+Have you wished for a high-level summary of all the recent updates, plus a clear breakdown of the changes in each individual file?

-AI-powered git history summaries, right in your browser.
-Codefeed is a CLI tool that analyzes your git repository's recent changes and generates clear, high-level summaries for each branch and file, helping you quickly understand the evolution of your codebase.
+Codefeed is a CLI tool that answers these questions.
+It uses AI to analyze your git repository's recent changes and generates clear, high-level summaries for each branch and file, helping you quickly understand the evolution of your codebase.

 ## Table of Contents
 - [Getting Started](#getting-started)